 Surface waters, however, are threatened by a host of pollutants, such as bacteria, trash and agricultural runoff.
 Groundwater in California also can be contaminated by nitrates and legacy chemicals from military and industrial uses that seep from the land above.
 [See also How is Drinking Water Treated?]

-However, many consider the greatest threat to surface water to be nonpoint sources of pollution, such as runoff from agricultural fields and abandoned mines, and stormwater runoff from city streets and construction sites.
+Perhaps the greatest threat to surface water is nonpoint sources of pollution, such as runoff from agricultural fields and abandoned mines, and stormwater runoff from city streets and construction sites.

 Stormwater is typically not treated before it is discharged, so it can contain a variety of contaminants such as pesticides, nitrates from fertilizers, pathogens from animal waste, and automotive and industrial chemicals.
-Stormwater is typically discharged to rivers, bays and the ocean.
+Stormwater flows to rivers, bays and the ocean.

-Water quality in California is regulated by several state agencies, including the State Water Resources Control Board (State Water Board) and its nine regional boards – North Coast, San Francisco Bay, Central Coast, Los Angeles, Central Valley, Lahontan, Colorado River Basin, Santa Ana and San Diego – and the Department of Public Health.
+Water quality in California is regulated by several state agencies, including the State Water Board and its nine regional boards – North Coast, San Francisco Bay, Central Coast, Los Angeles, Central Valley, Lahontan, Colorado River Basin, Santa Ana and San Diego.

 The State Water Board enforces clean water laws and administers the Clean Water Grant Program, which funds construction of wastewater treatment facilities.
-The State Water Board also issues general permits for municipalities and construction sites that try to prevent contaminants from those sources from entering municipal storm sewers.
+The State Water Board also issues general permits for municipalities and construction sites aimed at preventing contaminants from entering municipal storm sewers.

 Drinking Water Quality